When implemented correctly, local SEO can generate tons of new leads and search traffic simply from existing ones.

 Lastly, it is much easier to rank in local searches than global ones, which means your local business has a chance to compete with mega-brands and win.
 Just because there’s a Walmart or Best Buy in your town doesn’t mean you can’t compete with them.

-Believe it or not, only 56% of local businesses have claimed their Google My Business listing, a key aspect of local SEO that we’ll cover more in a moment.
+Believe it or not, only 56% of local businesses have claimed their Google My Business listing, a key aspect of local SEO that we.
 Because of this, a local SEO strategy will also give you an edge over other SMBs in your area that cater to a similar audience.

 How To Optimize For SEO